apache/celeborn/docs/celeborn_ratis_shell.md

 ```
 $ celeborn-ratis sh -D<property=value> ...
 ```
-For example: Using `-Draft.rpc.type=NETTY` to set the rpc type of ratis to netty, the default is grpc.
+For example: Use `-Draft.rpc.type=NETTY` to set the rpc type of ratis to netty, the default is grpc.

 ## election
 The `election` command manages leader election.